Get us in your inbox

 Advertising

-Endless summers in Los Angeles mean nonstop cravings for the best ice cream around (not to be confused with soft serve, for which we have an entirely separate—but equally cold and delicious—story).
-We’re talking rich, creamy ice cream.
-When temperatures climb, treat yourself to the city’s tastiest frozen treats, some of which are built on fresh fruits, herbs and veggies from L.A.’s incredible farmers’ markets.
+The next time temperatures climb (and sometimes even if they don’t), treat yourself to the city’s tastiest frozen treats, many of which are built on fresh fruits and herbs from L.A.’s incredible farmers’ markets.
 Whether you’re looking for jam-swirled seasonal flavors, globally inspired scoops or straight-up classic combos done right, L.A. has it all—and then some more.

 RECOMMENDED: Full guide to things to do in the summer in Los Angeles